Frequently Asked Questions

 What is your turnaround time for calibration?

-For items calibrated by ourselves our normal turnaround time is 5 working days.
+For items calibrated by ourselves we aim to achieve a turnaround time of 5 working days.

 There will of course always be the occasional emergency requiring urgent turnaround.
 If we can possibly do it more quickly, we will, just ask.